SimisoMT/SimisoMT/README.md

-Hi, I’m Simiso Mthiyane.I’m interested in Software development and networking, I currently use PHP,MySQL,JavaScript,HTML,CSS,Visual Basic.NET.I’m currently learning bootStrap, NodeJS framework and looking to collaborate on a Web development.You can reach me at simisomt@gmail.com
+Hi, I’m Simiso Mthiyane.I’m interested in Software development and networking, I currently use PHP,MySQL,JavaScript,HTML,CSS,Visual Basic.NET.I’m currently learning bootStrap, Bootstrap framework and looking to collaborate on Web development.You can reach me at simisomt@gmail.com

 - I'm a friendly, very well spoken and results driven individual who takes professionalism seriously.
   Excellent interpersonal skills, a team player, and able to perform independently.